ag-sc/vague-temporal-neodudes/README.md

 python src/tests/test_fuzzy.py --eval
 ```

-This command by default places the generated queries in the `src/lemon/resources/vaguetemp/` directory named `evaluation_data_results.csv`.
+This command by default places the generated queries in the `src/lemon/resources/vaguetemp/` directory in a file named `evaluation_data_results.csv`.
 The most promising queries are then selected by the query selection model.
 This is done by running the following command:

 ```bash
 python src/tests/test_fuzzy.py --llmselect --resultspath src/lemon/resources/vaguetemp/evaluation_data_results.csv